87andrewh/WeirdAntiCheatIdeas/README.md

 - Simple, open-source tools to help small devlopers protect themselves.
 - Incorperating ideas from many genres?
 FPS, MMO, RTS, MOBA.
 - Gaining knowledge from EAC and Battleye.
 Job opportunities?
-- Collaborating with former (or current) cheat creation researchers.
+- Collaborating with former and current cheat creation researchers.

 ### Economic:
+- Measure economic impact of cheaters on current and past games.
+- Convincing community, shareholds, and directors to support us.
 - Measuring elasticity of cheat demand.
 - Possible to undercut cheat providers?
 Or does supply just create more demand?

 ### Developer Practices: